lief-project/LIEF/doc/sphinx/formats/pe/index.rst

             );
         }

-You can find additional details about the authenticode support in this tutorial:
+You can find additional details about Authenticode support in this tutorial:
 :ref:`PE Authenticode <pe-authenticode>`

 .. include:: ../../_cross_api.rst